Kruimel/portfolio-DLDEPL01_2025/2-hypertuning-mlflow/report.md

 ### Results 1

-Kernel size of 1 gives the worst results, which is probably because it cannot extract.
+Kernel size of 1 gives the worst results, which is probably because it cannot extract any patterns.
 Also stride of 2 did not work, because the image ends up being to small.
 When comparing the accuracy, the models with kernel size of 2 and 128 filers performs best, getting up to an accuracy of 0,76 with 10 epochs.
 The average pooling in this case performs less then the max pooling.

 ## Experiment 2. gridsearch on flower dataset